alibaba/lightweight-neural-architecture-search/scripts/quant/README.md

 **Note**:
 - If searching without quantization, Budget_flops is equal to the base flops as in other tasks.
 - If searching with quantization, Budget_flops = Budget_flops_base x (Act_bit / 8bit) x (Weight_bit / 8bit).
 Hence, BitOps = Budget_flops x 8 x 8.
+- Imagenet training pipeline can be found at https://github.com/tinyvision/imagenet-training-pipeline

 ***